DREAM: Domain-aware Reasoning for Efficient Autonomous Underwater Monitoring: Conclusion and Future Work

 In this paper, we propose a VLM-based framework for underwater monitoring.
 The system constructs an occupancy map to provide the VLM with a compact overview of the surroundings and a persistent memory of previously visited locations.
 Conditioned on target object, the VLM outputs high-level actions.
 By supplying a well-crafted prompt and a chain-of-thought (CoT) scaffold, we endow the model with stronger situational understanding and efficient, human-like navigation capabilities.
 In comprehensive simulation and real-world experiments, our framework demonstrates superior performance, adaptability, efficiency, and complete coverage capability.
 Although our experiments are conducted in relatively small-scale environments due to time and hardware limitations, they serve as an initial step towards persistent long-term monitoring.

 For future work, we plan to leverage DINOv3~\cite{simeoni2025dinov3} features as input to improve generalizability, expand the map size and environmental complexity to approximate long-term deployments, and increase the number of planning steps.
-Furthermore, we also intend to explore using additional models and conducting more rigorous evaluations to assess the performance of our system.
+Furthermore, we intend to train a compact local VLA model based on Mamba\cite{aalishah2025edgenavmamba} and apply pruning\cite{kallakuri2025magrip,kallakurik2025enabling} and extreme quantization\cite{walczak2025bitmedvit} to enable efficient on-device inference, along with more rigorous evaluations to assess system robustness.
 Last but no least, we aim to extend our framework to 3D exploration in cave-like environments, where irregular structures and constrained visibility present additional challenges for autonomous navigation.